 Scope of the Clean Water Act

-The Clean Water Act (CWA) was created to apply broadly to all “waters of the United States.”
+The Clean Water Act (CWA) was created to apply broadly to all “waters of the United States,” and the scope of the Act determines which waters are protected under the law.
 However, Supreme Court cases narrowly interpreted the application of the CWA (SWANCC in 2001 and Rapanos in 2006), thereby placing an estimated two million miles of streams at-risk of pollution and destruction.
-Small streams and wetlands that are the capillaries of our river systems have been especially vulnerable following these Supreme Court cases and related Agency guidance.
-The confusion in the scope of the CWA led to decreased enforcement for violations and to some waters losing protections altogether.
+As the capillaries of our river systems, small streams and wetlands are critical to protecting clean water and reducing downstream flooding.
+Small streams were especially vulnerable following these Supreme Court cases and related Agency guidance, leading to confusion about the scope of the CWA, decreased enforcement for violations and some waters losing protections altogether.

-The U.S. EPA finalized the Clean Water Rule in May 2015 to clarify which waters are protected under the Act and restores protections for many of the two million stream miles that have been at-risk.
-This rule is broadly supported by over 80% of Americans polled.
+To address this confusion, in 2015 the Obama Administration finalized the Clean Water Rule to clarify which waters are protected under the Act and restore protections for many of the two million stream miles that have been at-risk.
+This rule was broadly supported by over 80% of Americans polled.
 In addition to a long public comment period, EPA listened to communities all around the country, making adjustments to the rule to make it as clear as possible.
-The rule does not protect as many waters as were originally covered under the law (see the EPA fact sheet below for a good comparison), but is consistent with the science associated with the connectivity of waters and the legal principles established by the Supreme Court cases.
-The EPA has now proposed to repeal the Clean Water Rule.
-Public comment was taken on that proposal until September 27, 2017, and an estimated 500,000+ comments were received.
-The agency is now holding listening sessions targeted at different categories to solicit feedback on the replacement of the rule.
+The Clean Water Rule did not protect as many waters as were originally covered under the CWA, but is consistent with the science associated with the connectivity of waters and the legal principles established by the Supreme Court cases.

 More About the Clean Water Act